AlcaDesign/Twitch-Follower-And-Subscriber-Count/README.md

    * "**%RAW_JSON%**" - The raw output from the Twitch API.
 * "**delay_sec**" - Number - Number of seconds to wait between requests to the Twitch API. `5` is the default value.
 * "**delay_to**" - Boolean - Can be `true` or `false`. `false` is the default value.
 This tells the program to send a request every `delay_sec` seconds (false) or `delay_sec` after the last request to the Twitch API (true). ("to" means timeout like setTimeout)

 ---
-####Twitch Application Registration And Retrieving The Client ID
+####Twitch Application Registration And Retrieving The Client ID And OAuth Token
-You may use an application you've already registered for the purpose of obtaining a client ID.
+You may use an application you've already registered for the purpose of obtaining a client ID and OAuth token.

 1. Go to [Twitch.tv](http://twitch.tv) and log in to your account.
 1. Go to the [settings](http://www.twitch.tv/settings).